Yad Vashem honors German pastor for standing up for Jews | DW | 14.10.2020

 Read more: 75 years after WW2 — a contemporary look at Holocaust remembrance

-Eight days after the pogroms, Julius von Jan — forty-one years old, father of two, and an Evangelical pastor in the small town of Oberlenningen in Germany's south-west — took to his pulpit and delivered a sermon inspired by the words of the Prophet Jeremiah: "O land, land, land!
+Eight days after the pogroms, Julius von Jan — 41 years old, father of two, and a Protestant pastor in the small town of Oberlenningen in Germany's southwest — took to his pulpit and delivered a sermon inspired by the words of the Prophet Jeremiah: "O land, land, land!
 Listen to what the Lord has said."

-And — in an outspoken attack on his church leaders, whom he clearly believed had failed to support him — he warned against, "the mendacious priests, who were so eager to say 'Sieg' and say 'Heil' ['Sieg Heil' was a Nazi salute, Eds.] rather than to preach the word of the Lord."
-But, he added: "God shall not let those who are his be mocked.
+And — in an outspoken attack on his church leaders, who he clearly believed had failed to support him — he warned against, "the mendacious priests, who were so eager to say 'Sieg' and say 'Heil' ['Sieg Heil' was a Nazi greeting, Eds.] rather than to preach the word of the Lord."
+But, he added: "God shall not let those who are His be mocked.
 What a man sows, he shall reap!"
 One week later, Pastor von Jan delivered another equally outspoken sermon.

-"In the name of my father, I would like thank the state of Israel for the special honor of being recognized as 'Righteous Among the Nations.'
+Richard von Jan, the 86-year-old son of Julius, accepted the honor on behalf of the latter.
+"In the name of my father, I would like to thank the state of Israel for the special honor of being recognized as 'Righteous Among the Nations.'
 It is truly a high point in all the honors that he has been awarded posthumously."

-Richard von Jan, now 86, speaks slowly and nervously.
-He is clearly very moved.
-After all, he has braved the coronavirus to travel from Germany's deep south to the capital Berlin.
-The Yad Vashem honorary certificate and the medal that goes with it are presented by Israeli Ambassador Jeremy Issacharoff.
+He was clearly very moved and spoke slowly and nervously.
+After all, he had braved the coronavirus to travel from Germany's deep south to the capital, Berlin.
+The Yad Vashem honorary certificate and the medal that goes with it were presented by Israeli Ambassador Jeremy Issacharoff.

-Richard von Jan is eager to report that the town of Oberlenningen was quick to create a memorial for his father and that his courage in terrible times had also received recognition in the 1980s on the occasion of the 50th anniversary of his brave opposition to Nazi tyranny.
-Now, von Jan adds, his father's intervention has been recognized internationally.
+Richard von Jan was eager to report that the town of Oberlenningen was quick to create a memorial for his father and that his courage in terrible times had also received recognition in the 1980s on the occasion of the 50th anniversary of his brave opposition to Nazi tyranny.
+Now, von Jan added, his father's intervention has been recognized internationally.

-Ambassador Issacharoff calls Pastor von Jan, "a shining example of integrity, who as a man of God stood side by side with the Jews in the darkest chapter of their history." (…) He did what every person of humanity should have done.
-And still," the diplomat adds, "he was just the exception."
+Ambassador Issacharoff called Pastor von Jan "a shining example of integrity, who as a man of God stood side by side with the Jews in the darkest chapter of their history. (…) He did what every person of humanity should have done.
+And yet," the diplomat added, "he was just the exception."

 Read more: Hero or Nazi war criminal?
 A legacy debated

-Julius von Jan was an exception.
-Not just in his sermons and his condemnation of the Nazis, but also within his Evangelical Church, which did not stand behind him in his resistance to persecution.
+Julius von Jan was, indeed, an exception, not just in his sermons and his condemnation of the Nazis, but also within his Protestant Church, which did not stand behind him in his resistance to persecution.
 The church elders did prevent their pastor from being sent to a concentration camp.
 But von Jan was removed from his post as a pastor and was no longer allowed to show his face in the Oberlenningen parish.
-He was beaten up and thrown into prison before later being sent to the Eastern Front as part of a punishment battalion.
+He was beaten up and thrown into prison before later being sent to the Eastern Front as part of a "Strafkompanie" ("Punitive Unit").
 When the war was finally over in September 1945, Julius von Jan returned to Oberlenningen, near the city of Stuttgart, where he once again worked for over a decade as a pastor.
 But the war years had taken their toll.
 He went into retirement in 1958 and passed away in 1964.

-Shortly after the war, in October 1945, Germany's Evangelical Church gathered in the city of Stuttgart, from where it issued a document called the 'Stuttgart Declaration of Guilt'.
-This declaration of guilt 75 years ago, was the beginning of a reappraisal of church history.
+Shortly after the war, in October 1945, Germany's Protestant Church (EKD) gathered in the city of Stuttgart, where it issued a document called the 'Stuttgart Declaration of Guilt'.
+This declaration of guilt 75 years ago was the beginning of a reappraisal of church history.
 It read: "We should have stood more courageously by our beliefs, prayed more faithfully, believed more joyously, and loved more ardently."
-Julius von Jan was among the very few who "stood more courageously."
+Julius von Jan was among the very few who "stood more courageously" by his beliefs.